ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-I Spent Years Mastering JavaScript, Then AI Changed Everything! - <a href="https://medium.com/@arunangshudas/i-spent-years-mastering-javascript-then-ai-changed-everything-18d9c61e31ea" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introduction to API Development with TypeScript - <a href="https://medium.com/@lenfontes/introduction-to-api-development-with-typescript-99311af99a3c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arunangshu Das`**
+✍️ **posted by `Len Fontes`**

-<blockquote>For years, JavaScript was my playground.
-I spent late nights refining my understanding of closures, perfecting my async/await patterns, and…</blockquote>
+<blockquote>For those of you that know me I’ve been in the technology game since the 90’s.
+Some may say, “Okay Boomer, you’re old,” but I keep my…</blockquote>

 <h3>2.
 How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>